UT-Arlington made a statement on Thursday night, completely dominating No. 12 Saint Mary’s in a 65-51 upset win in a true road game in Moraga.

 With five starters back, including Hervey, who is just now getting back to 100 percent, UT-Arlington looks every bit the part of a March Cinderella.

-The Mavericks jumped out to an early lead and forced the Gaels to play out of character.
-Saint Mary’s had only committed a season-high 14 turnovers before the midway point of the second half.
-The Gaels, who entered shooting 40 percent from three as a team, was held to 8-of-27 (30 percent) from beyond the arc.
+The Mavericks jumped out to an early lead by forcing the Gaels to play out of character.
+Saint Mary’s had already committed a season-high 14 turnovers before the midway point of the second half.
+The Gaels, who entered shooting 40 percent from three as a team, were held to 8-of-27 (30 percent) from beyond the arc.

 In the first half, UT-Arlington controlled the glass.
 Saint Mary’s found more success in that department after halftime, as Kevin Clark’s offensive putback capped an 11-2 run, which cut the deficit to 52-41.
 However, the Mavs were able to counter each time the Gaels threatened, never letting the lead get to single digits.